Artesians/TCL/evidence/characters/anemo/kazuha.md

 * E tap/hold initial cast&plunge can pull Klee's bombs. - [Zozer\#1782](https://youtu.be/O-sjqUAtirA)
 * E can be used mid air to regain stamina while climbing. - [GottaGoFast\#7876](https://youtu.be/hUfGxLDsHTw)
 * E can be used mid air to regain stamina when gliding after starting to fall. - [GottaGoFast\#7876](https://youtu.be/iboABc_eh60)
+* Kazuha's interruption resistance is greatly increased when mid-air. - [Bubba\#4619](https://imgur.com/a/BWEjMxq)
+* Skill can be slightly held for a minimal suction increase while keeping tap E's cooldown. - [helba\#0777](https://imgur.com/a/55baYSz)
+* Kazuha's elemental skill is an incredible tool for gathering loot in the overworld. - [Greyhound\#7836](https://www.youtube.com/watch?v=7ELY1kTC7AI)

 ### Burst Mechanics
 * Kazuha Slash snapshots. - [MysticalMerlin\#5020](https://imgur.com/a/MC9nEnq)
 * Kazuha Slash can self-infuse auras. - [HappyGL\#0523](https://imgur.com/a/VfCg2cA)
 * Infusion priority order is [Pyro](https://imgur.com/a/3FsxwG9) > [Hydro > Electro](https://imgur.com/a/3tFexju) > [Cryo](https://imgur.com/a/CJ5feqy).  - HappyGL\#0523

 ### Ascension Mechanics
+* Kazuha's 1st ascension passive applies aura before the plunge damage, allowing kazuha to swirl off of no aura on enemies. - [Vherax\#5321]
 * Kazuha's 4th ascension passive works off-field and only gives bonus damage on swirled elements. - [kingjohn23\#8694](https://youtu.be/3ryW4jG38y0)
+* Kazuha's 4th ascension passive overrides&refreshes buff each swirl. - [kol\#1593](https://youtu.be/-D8IMtMAt48)

 ### Constellation Mechanics
 * C2: Effects stack with Diona's C6. - [jd baby\#6541](https://imgur.com/a/F1qGWD4)